Krishnaism: Kirtan

 Kirtan at front of the Jor Mandir Temple in Bishnupur.

 A characteristic part of spiritual practice, in almost all traditions of Krishnaism, is a kirtan, a collective musical performance with chanting of the glories of God.

 The Marathi Varkari saint Namdev used the kirtan form of singing to praise the glory of Vithoba (Krishna).
 Marathi kirtan is typically performed by one or two main performers, called "kirtankar", accompanied by harmonium and tabla.
 It involves singing, acting, dancing, and story-telling.
 The naradiya kirtan popular in Maharashtra is performed by a single kirtankar, and contains the poetry of saints of Maharashtra such as Dnyaneshwar, Eknath, Namdev and Tukaram.

 In Vrindavan of Braj region, a kirtan accords the Hindustani classical music.
 Vallabha launched a kirtan singing devotional movement around the stories of baby Krishna and his early childhood.
 And "Samaj-Gayan" is the Radha-vallabha Sampradaya's collective style of hymn singing by the Hindustani classical forms "dhrupad" and "dhamar".

+Within the Pushtimarg tradition, kirtan is practiced as Haveli Sangeet, a liturgical art form formalized by the Ashtachap (Eight Seals).
+These poet-saints, known as the Ashtasakha, composed verses that are not categorized as traditional prayers or petitions; rather, they are vivid, first-person eyewitness accounts of Krishna's Leelas (divine pastimes).
+The singing is strictly timed to the Ashtayam (eight periods of the day) to mirror the eternal daily routine of Shrinathji in Braj.

 Chaitanya Mahaprabhu popularized adolescent the love between Radha and Krishna based extatic public san-kirtan in Bengal, with Hare Krishna mantra other songs and dances, wherein the love between Radha and Krishna was symbolized as the love between one's soul and God.

 Sankardev in Assam helped establish satras (temples and monasteries) with kirtan-ghar (also called namghar), for singing and dramatic performance of Krishna-related theology.